turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 * 1 - No new routes are added to the locally hosted API.
 No data is being saved on the server.
 * 2 - New routes are added, but no error handling is present (ex: hitting a route always returns a 200, even if the request is malformed).
 * 3 - New routes are added, and only return successful responses when the request is correctly formatted.
+Routes are structured in a proper RESTful fashion.
 * 4 - New routes are added, and there is dynamic and meaningful error handling present.
--->